-As is probably pretty clear from the titles, Louise has an enduring fascination with the occult and other dark matters, so much so that she wrote her doctoral thesis, completed in 2009 - Mind the Gap – on the subject of liminal spaces, which after 4,552 years of research she has concluded may be either fonts of creative energy or wormholes of moral paralysis sloping into sinkholes of despair (insert smiley emoticon here).
+As is probably pretty clear from the titles, Louise has an enduring fascination with dark matters, so much so that she wrote her doctoral thesis – Mind the Gap – on the subject of liminal spaces, which after 4,552 years of research she has concluded may be either fonts of creative energy or wormholes of moral paralysis sloping into sinkholes of despair (insert smiley emoticon here).

 In her research, fictive and theoretical interests continue to cross over.
 Monsters and monstrosity in literature and politics are still up there, as are theories of creativity (which have NOTHING to do with so-called ‘creative industries’).
 An article currently under peer review is in part a reaction against such terminology and is titled, ‘Feeding greedy corpses: the rhetorical power of Corpspeak and Zombilingo, and suggested countermagics to avert the influence of the the language of the dead and the ghastly’.

 Louise is currently compiling the ZED, or Zombilingo/English Dictionary.